-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing Minorities Non-English Speaking - Specify other language: Hispanic Persons with disabilities Residents of Public and Assisted Housing Low Income Individuals and Families No one attended the Hearing held August 25, 2020 or attended the Hearing held April 30, 2021.
-Another Public Hearing was held on July 5, 2022 for amending the 2021 Action Plan.
-No one attended that meeting.
-No comments were received at any of the Public Hearings.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing Minorities Non-English Speaking - Specify other language: Spanish Persons with disabilities Residents of Public and Assisted Housing Low Income Individuals and Families No one attended the Hearing held August 5, 2021 or attended the Hearing held on July 5, 2022.
+No comments were received at the Public Hearing or at the four locations the draft plan was on display for comments.
 Since no comments were received, there were no comments not accepted.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-Minorities A display ad was placed in the

-Persons with newspaper for the

-disabilities August 25, 2020 and

-2 Newspaper Ad Residents of Public and Assisted Housing April 30, 2021 Public Hearings. a display ad was also placed on June 26, 2022 for the Public Hearing to be No comments were received as a result of these ads.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Newspaper Ad Minorities Persons with disabilities Residents of Public and Assisted Housing Low Income Individuals and Families A display ad was placed in the newspaper for the August 5, 2021 and the July 5, 2022 Public Hearings.
+No comments were received as a result of these ads.
 Since no comments were received, no comments were not accepted.

-Low Income held July 5, 2022 on

-Individuals and the amended 2021

-Families Action Plan

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Internet Outreach Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Low Income and Individuals and Families Public Hearings were placed on the City's website on August 25, 2020 and April 30, 2021.
-The draft Action Plan was also posted on the City's website on April 23, 2021.
-A Public Hearing was placed on the City's website on June 26, 2022 concerning the amended 2021 Plan.
-The Amended Plan was also placed on the website.
-No comments were received.
-Since no comments were received, no comments were not accepted.
+3 Internet Outreach Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Low Income and Individuals and Families Public Hearings were placed on the City's website on August 5, 2021 and June 27, 2022.
+The draft Action Plan was also posted on the City's website on July 5, 2022.